melodee-project/melodee-next/docs/API_IMPLEMENTATION_PHASES.md

 - Guarantee that every admin feature maps to a documented, tested Melodee endpoint.

 **Backend API Tasks (Melodee API)**
-- [ ] For each admin feature in `src/frontend/src/components` and `src/frontend/src/pages`:
+- [ ] For each admin feature in the current admin frontend (see `src/api/frontend/src/components` and `src/api/frontend/src/pages` or their latest equivalents):
   - [ ] Map its current `apiService` calls to documented endpoints in `docs/INTERNAL_API_ROUTES.md` and `docs/melodee-v1.0.0-openapi.yaml`.
-  - [ ] Identify any missing or partial endpoints (e.g., no `GET /api/libraries` yet, or incomplete payloads for `/api/admin/jobs/...`).
+  - [ ] Identify any remaining gaps or partial endpoints (for example, missing job detail, incomplete payloads, or undocumented fields for `/api/admin/jobs/...`).
-- [ ] Implement or complete missing handlers in `src/internal/handlers` and register them in `src/api/main.go` for:
+- [ ] Audit and, where needed, refine existing handlers in `src/internal/handlers` and routing in `src/api/main.go` for:
   - [ ] Libraries: stats, scan, process, move‑ok, list.
   - [ ] DLQ/admin jobs: list DLQ, requeue, purge, job detail.
   - [ ] Shares: CRUD.
   - [ ] Settings: get/update single key.
-  - [ ] Any additional admin dashboards or metrics endpoints used by `AdminDashboard.jsx`.
+  - [ ] Any additional admin dashboards or metrics endpoints used by the admin dashboard view.
 - [ ] Ensure all admin endpoints enforce appropriate auth/role checks via `middleware.NewAuthMiddleware(...).AdminOnly()` where required.
 - [ ] Update `docs/melodee-v1.0.0-openapi.yaml` and `docs/INTERNAL_API_ROUTES.md` to reflect the final set of admin endpoints and schemas.

 **Frontend Refactor Tasks (Admin React App)**
-- [ ] Review `src/frontend/src/services/apiService.js`:
+- [ ] Review the admin API service module (for example `src/api/frontend/src/services/apiService.js`):
   - [ ] Confirm all core admin functions (`authService`, `userService`, `playlistService`, `adminService`, `libraryService`, `metricsService`) use `/api/...` paths consistent with backend routing.
-  - [ ] Decide whether `mediaService`'s `/rest/...` helpers are actually needed for admin; if not, remove or hide them behind a clearly delineated "Subsonic compatibility" feature flag.
+  - [ ] Decide whether any `/rest/...` helpers used by admin views are actually needed; if not, remove them or hide them behind a clearly delineated "Subsonic compatibility" feature flag.
-- [ ] For each admin component/page (e.g., `AdminDashboard.jsx`, `UserManagement.jsx`, `LibraryManagement.jsx`, `DLQManagement.jsx`, `SharesManagement.jsx`, `SettingsManagement.jsx`):
+- [ ] For each admin component/page (e.g., `AdminDashboard`, `UserManagement`, `LibraryManagement`, `DLQManagement`, `SharesManagement`, `SettingsManagement`):
   - [ ] Verify that all API calls go through `apiService` and hit `/api/...` endpoints.
   - [ ] Align request/response handling and UI models with the types defined by the Melodee API OpenAPI document.
 - [ ] Introduce a small typed client layer (optional but recommended) that wraps `apiService` calls in domain‑specific functions (e.g., `fetchDLQItems()`, `updateSetting(key, value)`) so that future endpoint changes are localized.